BettercareHealth/bettercare/nc/nc-1.md

 The following essential equipment must be available in all hospitals and clinics where infants are delivered:

-1. **Suction apparatus**: An electric or wall vacuum suction apparatus is ideal but the vacuum pressure should not exceed 200 cm water (i.e. 20 kPa or 200 mbar).
+1. **Suction apparatus**: An electric or wall vacuum suction apparatus is ideal but the vacuum pressure should not exceed 200&nbsp;cm water (i.e. 20 kPa or 200 mbar).
 Soft F10 end hole suction catheters are needed.
 Smaller catheters (F5 and F6) with side holes are of limited use as they block easily.
 They can be used for an orogastric tube or for umbilical vein catheterisation.
 A suction bulb can also be used to remove secretions from the infant’s mouth and nose.
 2. **Oxygen**: Whenever possible a cylinder or wall source of 100% oxygen or an oxygen concentrator should be available.
 However, most infants can be resuscitated in room air only without oxygen.
 A flow meter is needed and an air-oxygen blender is very useful.
 A pulse oximeter (saturation monitor) is very helpful to identify infants who are hypoxic.
 3. **Ventilation bag and mask**: A neonatal self-inflating ventilation bag and mask (e.g. Laerdal) must be available to provide ventilation.
 A reservoir attached to the ventilation bag is needed if high concentrations of oxygen are required.
 Correct size face masks with a cushioned rim are important.
 4. **Endotracheal tubes**: 2.5 mm, 3.0 mm and 3.5 mm straight tubes must be available.
 Introducers are also needed.
 Cuffed endotracheal or shouldered tubes must not be used in newborn infants.